DanTheComputerMan/javascript/Discord Bot Maker (DBM)/RAW Data/Bad Words System/readme.md

 # THIS COMMAND REQUIRES THE FOLLOWING NODE MODULE TO WORK: `quick.db`
-If you don't have this, open up your command prompt / cmd.exe and type this:
+If you don't have this, open up your command prompt / cmd.exe (in your bot directory) and type this:
 ```css
 npm i quick.db@7.0.0-b21
 ```
-If you're *still* having issues with it, run the below command in powershell as an administrator and wait (it takes a while and can take up to 10 minutes or so), then install `npm i quick.db@7.0.0-b21` in cmd again after that:
+If you're *still* having issues with it, run the below command in powershell as an administrator and wait (it takes a while and can take up to 10 minutes or so), then install `npm i quick.db@7.0.0-b21` in cmd (in your bot directory) again after that:
 ```css
 npm install --vs2015 -g windows-build-tools
 ```